Repairs and improvements if you're an agricultural tenant

 Maintaining fixed equipment

-You could get a grant or loan from the council to carry out any repair work that you’re responsible for.
-This is called the scheme of assistance.
+You could get a grant or loan from the council to do repair work you’re responsible for.
+This is called scheme of assistance.
+You'll be eligible if you're entitled to compensation for the work when your tenancy ends.

 If you do not keep equipment in good working order you might have to pay your landlord compensation when your tenancy ends.